-This is a traditional Lebanese namoura (semolina) cake, made with a fermentation twist!
-It is rich, sweet, tangy, and full of Middle Eastern flavours like rosewater and honey.
+This is a traditional Lebanese namoura made with a gluten free twist!
+It is rich and sweet with the flavours of lemon, rosewater and honey.

 - Prep Time: 20 minutes